While you’re away

 We’ve prepared general advice about what to do when there’s a crisis or national emergency.
 This includes what to do during, or immediately after, a crisis or emergency.
 We also explain how and when the Australian Government can help overseas.

-See our general advice what to do if in your location there's a:
+See our general advice on what to do if there's a:

 - hurricane or cyclone